olmallet81/URT/README.md

 # Description
 URT is a library designed to procure speed while keeping a high level of flexibility for the user.

 The core code is in C++ and based on three of the most widely used C++ linear algebra libraries: Armadillo, Blaze and Eigen.
 The user can switch from one library to another as he wishes and compare performaces.
-While some are faster than other depending on array dimensions all of them have been given a chance as they are under active development and future updates could improve their respective performances.
-They can all be compiled by calling external libraries as for instance Intel MKL and OpenBLAS or by using their own BLAS/LAPACK wrappers as for Armadillo and Eigen.
+While some are faster than other depending on array dimensions all of them have been given a chance as they are under active development and future updates might improve their respective performances.
+They can all be compiled by calling external libraries as for instance Intel MKL and OpenBLAS or by using their own BLAS/LAPACK wrappers.

 URT can also be used under R and Python.
 The R version is currenty using Armadillo and developped under Rcpp using the RcppArmadillo R package.
 The Python version is currently using Blaze and developped under Cython.
 URT contains an OLS regression and four of the most famous and most used unit-root tests: ADF, DF-GLS, Phillips-Perron and KPSS.
 ADF and DF-GLS allow for lag length optimization through different methods as information criterion minimization and t-statistic method.
 Test p-values can be computed via an extension of the method proposed by Cheung and Lai back in 1995 or by bootstrap.